 Central to this kind of results are energy computations for Floer-like curves with asymptotic conditions.
-Recall that the energy of a Floer like curve $u:S\rightarrow M$ (where $S$ is some Riemann surface with punctures) is defined via where $K$ is some Hamiltonian perturbation datum on $S$ and $\sigma$ is some area form on $S$ (from the choice of which the value of $E$ is independent, see \cite{Mcduff2012J-holomorphicTopology}) and the norm involved is defined on the space of linear maps $TS\rightarrow u^*TM$ as where $j$ is the almost complex structure on $S$ (from which $E$ definitely depends).
+Recall that the energy of a Floer like curve $u:S\rightarrow M$ (where $S$ is some Riemann surface with punctures) is defined via where $K$ is some Hamiltonian perturbation datum on $S$, $X^K$ is the indued Hamiltonian vector field and $\sigma$ is some area form on $S$ (from the choice of which the value of $E$ is independent, see \cite{Mcduff2012J-holomorphicTopology}) and the norm involved is defined on the space of linear maps $TS\rightarrow u^*TM$ as where $j$ is the almost complex structure on $S$ (from which $E$ definitely depends on).
 Given a Floer cluster $(r,T,\lambda,u)$ (in some moduli space of clusters) we write where $u_F$ is defined on page \pageref{uf}.

 We start by showing that $\mu_1$ preserves filtration.
 Let $(L_0,L_1)$ be a couple of different Lagrangians in $\mathcal{L}^{m,\textbf{d}}(M,\omega)$.
 Notice that for the standard strip $\R\times [0,1]$, the norm in the definition of the energy is defined with respect to the Riemannian metric $g:=g_{\omega, J^{L_0,L_1}_p}$ induced by $\omega$ and $J^{L_0,L_1}_p$.
 Consider two orbits $\gamma_-, \gamma_+\in \mathcal{O}(H^{L_0,L_1}_p)$, a class $A\in \pi_2(M,L_0\cup L_1)$ such that $\mu(\gamma_-,\gamma_+;A)-1=0$ and a Floer strip $u\in \mathcal{M}^2(\gamma_-,\gamma_+;A;p)$, then: